tomkirish/AzureSecNotes/README.md

 Topics include:

 Azure App Services Security

 Azure App Services Web Apps or Web Apps (PAAS) -

 1. Definition -
 * Most common choice for deploying web app/sites, REST API's, and mobile back ends. .NET, .NET Core, Jara, Ruby, Node.js, or Python can be used.
 2. Features -
 * Load balancing and traffice manager provide high availability.
 Scaling is also a feature.
 DevOps capabilities are incorporated such as continuous deployment utilizing Azure DevOps, Git, Docker Hub, and more....
-3. Security -
+3. Built-In Azure Security -
 * Azure we apps run within their own secured sandbox environment
 * VM instances and runtime software receive regular updates
 * Secure secrets including connection strings between apps and Azure resources do not cross network boundaries
 * All connections using App Service connectivity are encrypted
 * Connections using remote connections tools ie PowerShell are encrypted
-* Network Security Group (NSG) - seperate into tiered NSG's, use subnets
+4. Azure additional security
+* HTTPS and Certificates - by default app is created with https access
+* Static IP restrictions - it is possible to restrict access by IP address to app
+* Service to service authentication - Service identity (app managed identity) or On-behalf-of (delegated access)
+* Connectivity to remote resources - S2S VPN Tunnel

 Azure App Service Environment (ASE) -

 Azure VM's (IAAS) -

 Service Fabric (MicroServices) -

 Developer Resources

 * RBAC
 * Key Vault
 * Virtual Network Service Endpoints